Wage and Hour Standards (17.303)

 Application Procedure

+This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
 Persons having knowledge of wage and employment practices which are not in compliance with the minimum standards of these acts, and persons requesting additional information concerning these standards, should contact the nearest office of the Wage and Hour Division, listed in the telephone Directory under United States Government, Labor Department.
-If no listing is shown for your locality, contact the nearest district office of the Wage and Hour Division listed in Appendix IV of the Catalog under the Employment Standards Administration.
+If no listing is shown for your locality, contact the nearest district office of the Wage and Hour Division listed in the Catalog under the Wage and Hour Division.
 Information should be provided describing the type of business and the nature of the work performed.
 Unless otherwise authorized, the names of persons making inquiries are kept confidential to the maximum extent possible under existing law.
 For Federal construction contracts or Federal service contracts subject to revailing wage requirements, the contracting agency must obtain a wage determination issued by the Wage and Hour Division.
 The wage determination must be furnished to bidders and made a part of the contract along with certain contract stipulations.

 Award Procedure